American imperialism: 1700s–1800s: Manifest destiny

-American expansion in the Great Plains resulted in conflict between many tribes West of the Mississippi and the United States.
-In 1851, the Treaty of Fort Laramie was signed, which gave the Cheyenne and Arapaho tribes territory from the North Platte River in present-day Wyoming and Nebraska southward to the Arkansas River in present-day Colorado and Kansas.
-The land was initially not wanted by White settlers, but following the discovery of gold in the region, settlers began to pour into the territory.
-In 1861, six chiefs of the Southern Cheyenne and four of the Arapaho signed the Treaty of Fort Wise which saw the loss of 90% of their land.
-The refusal of various warriors to recognize the treaty resulted in white settlers starting to believe that war was coming.
-The subsequent Colorado War would result in the Sand Creek Massacre in which up to 600 Cheyenne were killed, most of whom were children and women.
-On October 14, 1865, the chiefs of what remained of the Southern Cheyennes and Arapahos agreed to live south of the Arkansas, sharing land that belonged to the Kiowas, and thereby relinquish all claims in the Colorado territory.
+American expansion in the Great Plains spurred conflict between many western tribes and the US.
+The 1851 Treaty of Fort Laramie gave the Cheyenne and Arapaho tribes territory from the North Platte River in present-day Wyoming and Nebraska southward to the Arkansas River in what became Colorado and Kansas.
+The land was initially not wanted by settlers, but following the discovery of gold in the region, settlers came in large numbers.
+In 1861, six chiefs of the Southern Cheyenne and four of the Arapaho signed the Treaty of Fort Wise, surrendering 90% of their land.
+The refusal of various warriors to recognize the treaty led settlers to expect war.
+The subsequent Colorado War included the Sand Creek Massacre in which up to 600 Cheyenne were killed, mostly children and women.
+On October 14, 1865, the chiefs of what remained of the Southern Cheyenne and Arapahos agreed to move south of the Arkansas, sharing land that belonged to the Kiowas, and thereby relinquished all claims in Colorado territory.